tildeholmqvist/connected/README.md

 - The article page appears if a user clicks on one of the titles on the articles on the home page.

-- The article page consists of the different articles, depending on what articles title the user clicked on.
+- The article page consists of different articles, depending on what article title the user clicked on.

-- The article page allows a logged in user to comment on the article.
+- The article page allows a logged-in user to comment on the article.

-- The article page allows a logged in user to see their own, unapproved comments.
+- The article page allows a logged-in user to see their own, unapproved comments.

-- The article page allows a signed out user to read the articles, but not to comment on them.
+- The article page allows a signed-out user to read the articles, but not to comment on them.

 ### About Us Page

 ![Screenshot of my webpage from Am I responsive?](/docs/readme_images/about-us.png)

-- The about us page lets the user read about the company thats behind the news site Connected.
+- The About Us page lets the user read about the company that's behind the news site Connected.

-- The about us page informs the user about what they can expect from the newssite and what the newssites goals is.
+- The About Us page informs the user about what they can expect from the new site and what the news site's goals are.

 ### The Discussion Page

 ![Screenshot of my webpage from Am I responsive?](/docs/readme_images/discussion.png)

-- The discussion page consists of discussion posts made my different users regarding the topic of the newssite.
+- The discussion page consists of discussion posts made by different users regarding the topic of the news site.

-- The discussion page is displaying a login button, if the user is not logged in, transfering the user to a login form.
+- The discussion page displays a login button.
+If the user is not logged in, it transfers the user to a login form.

-- The discussion page is displaying a button with the caption "Create Your Own" allowing the user to create their own post in the discussion forum.
+- The discussion page is displaying a button with the caption "Create Your Own" allowing the user to create their post in the discussion forum.

 ### The Discussionpost Page

 ![Screenshot of my webpage from Am I responsive?](/docs/readme_images/discussion-post.png)

-- The discussionpost page appears if a user clicks on one of the titles on the discussions in the forum.
+- The discussion page appears if a user clicks on one of the titles on the discussions in the forum.

-- The discussionpost page consists of the different discussionposts, depending on what discussion title the user clicked on.
+- The discussion post page consists of different discussion posts, depending on what discussion title the user clicked on.

-- The discussionpost page allows a logged in user to comment on the discussions.
+- The discussion post page allows a logged-in user to comment on the discussions.

-- The discussionpost page allows a logged in user to see their own, unapproved comments.
+- The discussion post page allows a logged-in user to see their own, unapproved comments.

-- The discussionpost page allows a signed out user to read the discussions, but not to comment on them.
+- The discussion post page allows a signed-out user to read the discussions, but not to comment on them.

 ### The Profile Page

 ![Screenshot of my webpage](/docs/readme_images/profile-page.png)

-- The profile page is a page just available for the signed in user.
+- The profile page is a page just available for the signed-in user.

-- The profile page includes a User information box, displaying the Username and email adress.
+- The profile page includes a User information box, displaying the Username and email address.

-- The profile page consists of the logged in users previously made comments on news articles and discussionposts, as well as their own discussion posts.
+- The profile page consists of the logged-in user's previous comments on news articles and discussion posts, as well as their discussion posts.

 ### User Account Pages